guihome-diaz/training/docker/docker_training.md

 ## ALPINE as base image

-[Alpine](https://hub.docker.com/_/alpine/) Alpine Linux is a security-oriented, lightweight Linux distribution based on [musl libc](https://www.musl-libc.org/) and [busybox](https://www.busybox.net/).
+[Alpine](https://hub.docker.com/_/alpine/) Linux is a security-oriented, lightweight Linux distribution based on [musl libc](https://www.musl-libc.org/) and [busybox](https://www.busybox.net/).
 It contains all utilities to interact with other systems, resources and repositories + core programs. **This is the smallest and most efficient Linux kernel**.
-Since it is small, it is go-to choice for small containers and it can be used in production.
+Since it is small, it is go-to choice for small containers, and it can be used in production.

 Key points:
 * It uses its own package manager called *`apk`*